fingerprintjs/fingerprintjs/readme.md

 ></script>
 ```

-This is a simple way to start but not recommended because AdBlock and other browser extensions can block the script.
+We recommend to upload [the JS script](https://cdn.jsdelivr.net/npm/@fingerprintjs/fingerprintjs@3/dist/fp.min.js)
-You should at least upload the script file to your server.
+to your server because AdBlock and other browser extensions can block the public script URL.

-### Or from NPM and use with Webpack/Rollup/Browserify
+### Alternatively you can install from NPM to use with Webpack/Rollup/Browserify

 ```bash
 npm i @fingerprintjs/fingerprintjs